Wetzikon

-Wetzikon is a small town in the Zurich Highlands (Zürcher Oberland) area of Switzerland, in the district of Hinwil in the canton of Zürich.
+Wetzikon (High Alemannic: Wetzike) is a small town in the Zurich Highlands (Zürcher Oberland) area of Switzerland, in the district of Hinwil in the canton of Zürich.

 Geography

 The municipality Wetzikon has an area of 16.7 km2.
 Of this area, 42.4% is used for agricultural purposes, while 17.6% is forested.
 Of the rest of the land, 27.9% is settled (buildings or roads) and the remainder (12.1%) is non-productive (streams, lakes and non-productive vegetation).
 In 1996 housing and buildings made up 20% of the total area, while transportation infrastructure made up the rest (7.9%).
 Of the total unproductive area, water (streams and lakes) made up 3.3% of the area.
 As of 2007 30.5% of the total municipal area was undergoing some type of construction.

 It is located near Lake Pfäffikon in the Zürcher Oberland, between Uster and Rapperswil-Jona.

 The Robenhauser Ried wetland is a nature reserve of national importance and is situated between Seegräben, Kempten and Irgenhausen covering an area of about 2 km2.